SamStudio8/adventofcode/2022/README.md

 - Tried out `rustfmt` which seems to be Rust's equivalent of Python's Black except presumably nobody argues about it

 ## Day 11: Monkey business
+- Is this advent of text parsing 2022?
+    - Can't quite believe I got the annoying line parsing working...
+    - Replaced it with Regex so I could stomach to share it here
 - Wrote my first `Struct`!
-Can't quite believe I got the annoying line parsing working.

 ## Day 12: Hill climb
 - Wrote my second `Struct` but this time with its own `impl` block